Road train: B-triple

 Essentially a B-double arrangement with a second lead trailer attached to the first, and an ordinary trailer attached to the second bridge trailer.
 The B-train principle has been exploited in Australia, where configurations such as B triples, double-B doubles and 2AB quads are permitted on some routes.
 These are run in most states of Australia where double road trains are allowed.
 Australia's National Transport Commission proposed a national framework for B-triple operations that includes basic vehicle specifications and operating conditions that the commission anticipates will replace the current state-by-state approach, which largely discourages the use of B-triples for interstate operation.
 In South Australia, B-triples up to 35.0 m and two-trailer road trains to 36.5 m are generally permitted only on specified routes, including access to industrial and export areas near Port Adelaide from the north.

+In New South Wales, B-Triples are classified between modular B-Triples and non-modular B-Triples.
+Modular B-Triples are limited to a maximum length of 35.0 metres (114 ft 10 in) but more importantly, the combination must be able to form a compliant B-Double with a maximum length of 26.0 metres by removing any one of its three semitrailers.
+On the other hand, non-modular B Triples can be up to 36.5 metres (119 ft 9 in) in length and have no restrictions on the relative size of each of its three trailers.

+Modular B-Triple with equally sized lead trailers.

+An example of a non-modular B triple, with the lead trailer being significantly longer than the middle trailer.

 B quad

 Beginning in 2018, the B quad has been allowed in Victoria, New South Wales, and Queensland.